icon-project/grants-program/templates/yymmdd-project-progress-report.md

 ## Summary

-_In-depth summary of project status, including sentiment, roadmap / timing, engagement so far, feedback to Icon Foundation or community, major issues / roadblocks_
+_In-depth summary of project status, including sentiment, roadmap / timing, engagement so far, feedback to Icon Foundation or community, major issues / roadblocks._

 ## Amendments to roadmap